fredericobenevides/ruby_clone/README.md

 Here is all the configuration you can set up and improve your **RubyClone** file.

-* Excluding a Pattern - exclude_pattern
+### Excluding a Pattern - exclude_pattern "pattern"

-  If you need to exclude folders or files matching a pattern, use the exclude_pattern command.
+  If you need to exclude folders or files matching a pattern, use the 'exclude_pattern command.
   This command can be used in two ways: On the top of **RubyClone** file and/or inside the 'from'.
   Here a complete example: